Shingo Takagi

 On October 8, 2018, Takagi made his surprise debut in NJPW as the foreshadowed sixth member ("pareja") of the Los Ingobernables de Japón stable as "The Dragon" (not to be confused with fellow NJPW wrestler Tatsumi Fujinami, who was also known as "The Dragon").
 Originally performing in the Junior Heavyweight division, he went on to be undefeated as a singles competitor and overall unpinned and unsubmitted until the BOSJ 2019 final.
 He also held the IWGP Junior Heavyweight Tag Team Championship once with fellow Ingobernables member Bushi from January to March 2019.
 Takagi moved to the Heavyweight division in June 2019, debuting at G1 Climax 29.
 From February to August 2020, Takagi held both the NEVER Openweight Championship and the NEVER Openweight 6-Man Tag Team Championship (with Bushi and Evil), making him the first person to hold both NEVER titles at the same time.
 After losing the NEVER Title in August, he regained it in November for a second time.
-By winning the IWGP World Heavyweight Championship at Dominion 6.6 in Osaka-jo Hall in 2021, Takagi became the only wrestler that won the top championships in NJPW and Dragongate.
+He won the IWGP World Heavyweight Championship at Dominion 6.6 in Osaka-jo Hall in 2021.

 Takagi has been praised for his wrestling abilities in both NJPW and Dragongate, to which has garnered him numerous accolades.
 He was recognized and voted as the "Rookie of the Year" in the Wrestling Observer Newsletter Awards in 2005.
 In 2021, he notably placed 9th on the Pro Wrestling Illustrated "PWI 500" list, received the MVP Award at the Tokyo Sports Puroresu Awards, and was ranked as the "Most Outstanding Wrestler" and Japanese wrestling's most valuable player by the readers of the Wrestling Observer Newsletter.